 Finland's Women Mediators’ Network

 Finland’s Women Mediators’ Network established by the Ministry for Foreign Affairs in 2015 consists of 16 leading peace and security professionals.
 Their expertise ranges from civilian crisis management and international law to diplomacy and mediation.
-The operative partner of the Finnish network is the Crisis Management Initiative CMI.
+The operative partner of the Finnish network is the CMI Martti Ahtisaari Peace Foundation.

 Nordic Women Mediators’ Network